 Fill in or configure these settings as described:

-•Force authentication: Check this checkbox (set to On) to disable SSO capabilities so that every time users attempt to log in at Bizagi, they have to provide their credentials.
-Decide on this according to your authentication requirements and expectations.
+•Force authentication: Check this checkbox (set to On) to disable SSO capabilities so that every time users attempt to log in to Bizagi, they have to provide their credentials.
+Using this option depends on your authentication requirements and expectations.

 •Identity Provider Metadata File Path: Provide the path for the NetIQ metadata file.
 It is typically a URL, such as the default https://<YOUR_NETIQ_DOMAIN>/nidp/saml2/metadata

-•SAML Protocol Binding for SSO: We recommend that you select POST to provide support for much long messages.
+•SAML Protocol Binding for SSO: We recommend selecting POST so that there is support for longer messages.

-•Service provider URL: Provide the full URL (including the project) of the Bizagi Work portal.
+•Service provider URL: Provide the full URL for the Bizagi Work portal.

-For Automation Service, the URL has this format:
+For Automation Service, such URL uses this format:

-For on-premises projects, the URL has this format:
+For on-premises projects, the URL uses this format:

 •Signature certificate password: Provide the password of the digital certificate used for the signing of assertions.

-•Signing certificate: Use the Browse button to locate and upload the digital certificate (in P12 format, containing the public and private keys) that Bizagi will be used to sign assertions it generates.
+•Signing certificate: Use the Browse button to locate and upload the digital certificate (in P12 format), containing the public and private key that will be used to sign the assertions generated by Bizagi.